French Polishing in London & Surrey

 A Personal, Professional Service

-When calling us you will receive advice from a qualified tradesman, followed up with a free call to your home or place of business.
-Once options have been discussed as to the best method to apply to your job - whether it is a dining table, wall panelling, a staircase, doors or floors - we will provide a free estimate.
+When calling us you will receive free advice from a qualified tradesman and - if necessary, a free visit to your home or place of business to appraise the work.
+Once options have been discussed as to the best method to apply to your job - whether it is a dining table, wall panelling, a staircase, doors, or flooring - we will provide a free estimate.

 What We Do

 We specialise in on-site polishing and cover London and Surrey.
 Services include:

 - White heat mark and water damage removal

 - Colour matching (making different woods look the same)

 - Modern lacquer finishes, also repairs to lacquered surfaces

 - Sympathetic surface and furniture repairs and restoration